-What Are the Simple Tenses? (with Examples)The simple tense is a category of verb tense.
+What Are the Simple Tenses?"Simple tense" is a category of verb tense.
 It covers the simple past tense, the simple present tense, and the simple future tense.

-Be aware that the simple present tense is an oddity.
+Be aware that the "simple present tense" is an oddity.
 Despite its name, it is not always about activities in the present.
 The simple present tense can be used for activities that are not currently happening, and it can be used for future events.

-The simple past tense describes a completed activity that happened in the past.
+The Role of the Simple TensesHere is an explanation of how the three simple tenses are used: The simple past tense describes a completed activity that happened in the past.
 In other words, the activity started in the past and ended in the past.
 For example:

 - I went.